simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 The procedure described above works as long as the *needle* matrix exists exactly within the *haystack*.
 Even one different RGB value (e.g. `(233,40,22)` instead of `(233,41,22)`) ends in an empty result.
 Game Over.
 Test FAILED.

 > *"Deviation ..."
 Hold on - either an application runs or it doesn't.
-How should can a **deviation of individual pixels** happen?"*
+How should a **deviation of individual pixels** happen?"*

-At first glance the scenario of pixel deviations seems to be fallacious: one would like to believe that the *haystack* images are comppletely predictable.
+At first glance the scenario of pixel deviations seems to be absurd: one would like to believe that the *haystack* images are completely predictable.
 This is why you should not rely on that:

 - **Image compression**: It is common practice that End2End monitoring connects to the applications via RDP or Citrix (for example to measure the performance of remote connections).
   Such systems are often preconfigured to dynamically compress the transferred screen data to make working over lame network connections possible.
-User won't complain about the artifacts, but End2End-Tests will fail. {{< image src="images/post/ihl-skimage-pr-nicht-speichern-komprimiert.jpg" >}}
+User won't notice the resultant artifacts, but End2End-Tests will fail. {{< image src="images/post/ihl-skimage-pr-nicht-speichern-komprimiert.jpg" >}}
 - **Font Anti-Aliasing** (also: "font-smoothing"): computer fonts are vector based, whereas monitors are raster based.
 Anti-Aliasing is used by the computer to make the line of a font to be "between" two pixels.
-This adds artificial halftone pixels to the displayed text which make the test to appear more smoother and readable.
+This adds artificial halftone pixels to the displayed text which make the test to appear smoother and easily readable.
-  See [Wikipedia](https://en.wikipedia.org/wiki/Font_rasterization) for ore information:
+  See <a href="https://en.wikipedia.org/wiki/Font_rasterization" target="_blank">Wikipedia</a> for more information:
   {{< image src="images/post/ihl-skimage-pr.md-fontantialiasing.png">}}
-- **Bonus-Grund Nr.
-3**: 3rd party sources.
-Stay tuned.
+- **Bonus reason no. 3**: 3rd party sources.
+See practical example below.

-I guess these were the problems which the authors of the **ImageHorizonLibrary** ([Eficode](https://www.eficode.com)) faced; anyway, the **IHL** provides an option called `confidence` (Keyword: [Set Confidence](https://eficode.github.io/robotframework-imagehorizonlibrary/doc/ImageHorizonLibrary.html#Set%20Confidence)). `confidence` is a value between `0..0.99` and describes how many percent of the *needle* image have to be contained in the *haystack* image.
+I guess these were the problems which the authors of the **ImageHorizonLibrary**, <a href="https://www.eficode.com" target="_blank">Eficode</a>, faced; anyway, the **IHL** provides an option called `confidence` (Keyword: <a href="https://eficode.github.io/robotframework-imagehorizonlibrary/doc/ImageHorizonLibrary.html#Set%20Confidence" target="_blank">Set Confidence</a>). `confidence` is a value between `0` and `0.99` and describes how many percent of the *needle* image have to be contained in the *haystack* image.

 ```
 # Setting confidence during library import